Try the distributed SQL database designed for speed, scale, and survival.Start instantly

 NOTE: This blog requires a fairly in-depth understanding of your application and changefeeds.
-If you want to learn more about change data capture at Cockroach Labs, start with our intro blogs (What is Change Data Capture? and When & Why to Use Change Data Capture) and our docs for streaming data out of CockroachDB with CDC.
+If you want to learn more about change data capture at Cockroach Labs, start with our intro blogs (What is change data capture? and When and why to use change data capture) and our docs for streaming data out of CockroachDB with CDC.

 Disclaimer: While this blog covers the impact of configuration changes at a high level, you should always test on your workload to assess the impact of configuration changes.